Skip to Content

 What is the 5-5-5 Method?

-Cooking hard-boiled eggs in the Instant Pot has become the standard in our home; it yields perfect and easy-to-peel eggs each time.
-The 5-5-5 technique requires three steps- 5 minutes of high pressure, 5 minutes of natural release, and 5 minutes of an ice-cold water plunge.
+Cooking hard-boiled eggs in the Instant Pot is standard meal prep in my home, and it produces perfect eggs for appetizers, snacks, and salads.
+The 5-5-5 technique requires three easy steps – 5 minutes of high pressure, 5 minutes of natural release, and 5 minutes of an ice-cold water plunge.

-• Eggs: Depending on the size Instant Pot and trivet, cook half a dozen to a dozen eggs at a time.
+• Eggs: Depending on the size of the Instant Pot and trivet, prepare half a dozen eggs to a dozen at a time.

-• Water: Be sure there to include one cup of water in the Instant Pot to allow the eggs to cook under pressure.
+• Water: Include one cup of water in the Instant Pot so the eggs pressure cook properly.

 How to Make Instant Pot Hard Boiled Eggs